 - the quality of the proposal, its relevance to cancer, and its research significance

-- the level and quality of support offered by the host institution
+- the level and quality of support offered by the administering institution

 - the proposed arrangements for mentorship